-I received a warm welcome with tea and cake when I arrived at Cape Clear B&B. We were absolutely blessed with the weather on the first day and the initial events were held outdoors.
+There was a warm welcome with tea and cake when I arrived at Cape Clear B&B. The weather was beautiful on the first day and the initial events were held outdoors.
 Paddy O’Brien provided a crash course in the Irish language and many of the stories were told using a combination of Irish and English.

 People came from all over the world to share their stories, including Turkey, Austria and the USA.
 Storytelling is an ancient spiritual art form involving the passing on of tales from generation to generation.
 Gifted New Zealand-based Irish traditional storyteller Niall de Búrca created the powerful illusion of sitting around a campfire a hundred years ago.
 Listening to him was a truly astonishing, uplifting experience.